aviranGit/JobMatcher/README.md

 Hi:)

-This simple app porpuse is to help companies to find the best candidates to their jobs.
+This simple app porpuse is to help you to find the best candidates for a given job.
 Each job and candidate has title and skills set.

 Getting Started:
+Requirments-
+- Pyton
+- MySQL

 App Structure-
 - The app name in the project is "jobmatcher"